arunkdash-gif/Hackathon-WINNER-Shinkansen-customer-satisfaction-CATBoost/README.md

 The final training set is obtained by **merging survey and travel data on `ID`**.

-> **Note:** Original datasets are not included in this repository due to hackathon usage terms.
-Use your own copies in the `data/` folder.

 ---

 ## 3. Approach & Methodology